BI-gre/bi-gre.github.io/_pages/coworking.md

 **We (Coworking molecular bioinformatics TIMC *a.k.a.
 Cowork BIGre*) co-work once a month in the IMAG building.**

 - Where?
 Seminar Room 1, IMAG Building, Campus St Martin d’Hères.
 - How?
-Bring your laptop, your best computer bugs & your good mood (we provide coffee, tea and cookies).
+Bring your laptop, your best computer bugs & your good mood (we provide coffee, tea and cookies, but bring your cup).
 Let’s work together !
 - When?
 Once a month, Thursday mornings, from 8 to 12h.
 - Bonus, followed by pizzas and seminar.